-This guidance provides recommendations on the cleaning and disinfection of households where persons under investigation or those with confirmed COVID-19 reside or may be in self-isolation.
-It is aimed at limiting the survival of the virus in the environment.
-These recommendations will be updated if additional information becomes available.
+This CDC guidance provides recommendations on cleaning and disinfecting households where persons under investigation or those with confirmed COVID-19 reside or may be in self-isolation.
 These guidelines are focused on household settings and are meant for the general public.

 National Association of School Psychologists and National Association of School Nurses: Talking to Children About COVID-19 (Coronavirus): A Parent Resource

 This document provides guidance to parents on how to minimize anxiety for children while also providing factual, age appropriate information on how best to avoid the infection and spread of disease.
 This resource is also available in Spanish, Chinese, Korean, and Amharic.

 Food Research and Action Center: An Advocate’s Guide to the Disaster Supplemental Nutrition Assistance Program (D-SNAP)

 Learn how D-SNAP works and what advocates, elected officials, and service providers can do to reduce hunger and food insecurity before, during, and after a disaster.
 The guide draws on the experience of domestic disasters, including Hurricanes Katrina, Rita, and Wilma in 2005; Hurricane Sandy in 2012; Hurricane Matthew in 2015; and many others.

 CDC: Tips for Keeping Kids Healthy When School Is Out

 This resource provides steps for protecting children from getting sick with COVID-19, guidance around social interactions between children, and reported symptoms for children who have contracted COVID-19.